MFTabriz/slabcc/manual.rst

     E\ :sub:`corr` \  = E\ :sub:`isolated` \ - E\ :sub:`periodic` \ - qΔV

 where, E\ :sub:`corr` \ is the total energy correction for the model, E\ :sub:`periodic` \ is the energy of the model charge, calculated by solving the periodic Poisson equation.
-E\ :sub:`isolated` \ is the energy of the model charge embedded in the dielectric medium and is determined by extrapolation. q is the total extra charge and ΔV is the difference between the potential of the Gaussian model charge system and the DFT calculations.
+E\ :sub:`isolated` \ is the energy of the model charge embedded in the dielectric medium and can be determined by extrapolation. q is the total extra charge and ΔV is the difference between the potential of the Gaussian model charge system and the DFT calculations.

+The code can also calculate the charge correction for the 2D models under PBC.
+The isolated energies for the 2D models are calculated by extrapolation based on the method proposed in:

+ Hannu-Pekka Komsa, Natalia Berseneva, Arkady V. Krasheninnikov, and Risto M. Nieminen, Charged Point Defects in the Flatland: Accurate Formation Energy Calculations in Two-Dimensional Materials, Physical Review X 4, 031044 (2014) DOI: `10.1103/PhysRevX.4.031044 <https://doi.org/10.1103/PhysRevX.4.031044>`_ `(Erratum) <https://doi.org/10.1103/PhysRevX.8.039902>`_

+And by the cylindrical Bessel expansion of the Poisson equation as proposed in:

+ Ravishankar Sundararaman, and Yuan Ping, First-principles electrostatic potentials for reliable alignment at interfaces and defects, The Journal of Chemical Physics 146, 104109 (2017) DOI: `10.1063/1.4978238 <https://doi.org/10.1063/1.4978238>`_

-| The code have been initially developed for `Bremen Center for Computational Materials Science (BCCMS) <http://www.bccms.uni-bremen.de>`_
+| SLABCC have been initially developed for `Bremen Center for Computational Materials Science (BCCMS) <http://www.bccms.uni-bremen.de>`_

 Algorithm
 ----------